sormuras/bach/README.md

 # how to use bach

-Fast-forward to the **full-featured build mode** to get the most out of `bach`, including IDE step-by-step build debug support!
+Fast-forward to the :sparkles:**full-featured build mode**:sparkles: to get the most out of `bach`, including IDE step-by-step build debug support!
 The preceding run modes show the hassle-free usage of JShell as a build platform.

 The sources under the [demo] directory are based on [jigsaw/quick-start](http://openjdk.java.net/projects/jigsaw/quick-start).